 Examples of qualifying belongings include curtains, blinds, electronics, window A/C units, clothing, select valuables, and furniture.

 What doesn’t flood insurance cover?

 What can’t you get coverage for?
 Flood insurance does not cover lost or damaged money, precious metals, vehicles, property outside of your home, basements, septic systems, or crawl spaces.
 Be sure to check your policy for any specific exemptions as they will vary from one provider to the next.

 Flood insurance can help to protect your home against the most common and costly natural disaster in the U.S. Floods cause millions of dollars in damage each year.
 Renters and homeowners insurance policies do not cover damage due to flooding so a separate policy is needed.

-While you may not live in a flood zone, FEMA reports that more than 20% of flood claims are from areas that are not high risk.
+While you may not live in a flood zone, FEMA reports that more than 20% of flood claims are from policyholders who don’t live in high risk areas.
+They also receive one-third of federal disaster assistance for flooding.
 Further, all 50 states have had flash floods over the past five years.
 Flood insurance premiums are more affordable in areas with a low risk and can make the difference between financial devastation and recovery if a flood occurs.
 The peace of mind is often worth the investment.

 Further, flood insurance is required by some lenders on mortgaged properties, especially those in high-risk areas.

 Renters will not need a policy to cover the structure of their homes as that is the responsibility of the property owner.
 However, they can benefit from a policy to cover their belongings.